About the VFW

 9am to 11:30am

-Join us for scrambled eggs, potatoes, bacon, sausage, pancakes, toast,
+Join us for an all-you-can-eat breakfast of scrambled eggs, home fries, bacon, sausage, pancakes,

-biscuits and gravy, juice, and coffee or tea for a cost of $7.00 (seven dollars).
+sausage gravy and biscuits, orange juice, and coffee for a cost of $7.00 (seven dollars).
 Adult beverages may be